Nawab Abdul Latif

-Nawab Bahadur Qazi Abdul Latif (1828 – 10 July 1893) was a Bengali Muslim aristocrat, educator and social worker.
+Nawab Bahadur Qazi Abdul Latif (1828 – 10 July 1893) was a Bengali Muslim aristocrat, educator, and social worker.
 His title, Nawab was awarded by the British in 1880.
 He was one of the first Muslims in 19th-century India to embrace the idea of modernisation.

 Early life

-Qazi Abdul Latif was born into an aristocratic Bengali Muslim Qazi family in Rajapur, Faridpur District, Bengal Presidency in the then British India (now in Bangladesh).The ancestors of the Qazis of Rajapur are purported to had come and settled in Bengal from Hijaz in Arabia, via Delhi, Qazi Abdur Rasul son of Shah Azimuddin whom the family claims was a descendant of Khalid ibn Walid had setltled in Faridpur during the Mughal era after being appointed as Qazi.
+Qazi Abdul Latif was born into an aristocratic Bengali Muslim Qazi family in Rajapur, Faridpur District, Bengal Presidency in the then British India (now in Bangladesh).
+The ancestors of the Qazis of Rajapur are purported to have come and settled in Bengal from Hijaz in Arabia, via Delhi, Qazi Abdur Rasul son of Shah Azimuddin whom the family claims was a descendant of Khalid ibn Walid had setltled in Faridpur during the Mughal era after being appointed as Qazi.
 This claim opposes the consensus of Arab genealogists that Khalid ibn al-Walid's lineage in the paternal line had died out during the Plague of Amwas.
 Nonethelesss, Qazi Abdul Latif is said to have been a seventh generation descendant of this Shah Azimuddin.
 His father Qazi Faqir Mahmud (1774–1844) was a lawyer in the civil court of Kolkata.
 Latif had a brother, Khan Bahadur Abdul Ghafur Nassakh (1833–1889), a civil servant and a poet.
 He obtained the highest degree in Arabic, French and English language from Calcutta Madrassah (now the Aliah University).